Skip Navigation

 Receiving offers

 UCAS will begin processing your student’s application as soon as they’ve received it and will start alerting universities that an application has been made.
-Your student will typically receive a confirmation email within 48 hours with their Personal ID outlining how they can track the progress of their application via UCAS Hub.
-Your student will also receive an email notifying them to check their application as soon as universities start making decisions.
-They will receive one of the following:
+Your student will typically receive a confirmation email within 48 hours, including their Personal ID, outlining how they can track the progress of their application via UCAS Hub.

 • Unconditional offer – this means they meet the entry requirements, and the place is theirs if they want it.